bacilo/multipolygon2polygon/README.md

 # multipolygon2polygon
-Short python script that creates a csv file with polygons described in the format of one row per point, from a csv file containing a field for multipolygon, where the whole polygon is described in one Multipolygon field
+Short python script that creates a csv file with Polygons described in the format of one row per point, from a CSV file containing a field for Multipolygon, where a whole Polygon is described in one Multipolygon field

+## Usage

+python multipolygon2polygon [source_file] [target_file]

+The script takes column 100 of the CSV [source_file], which contains the Multipolygon field, and breaks it down into a Rows of points that describe the polygons and replicates the ID (first column of the [source_file]) of which those rows pertain to (for later merging when visualizing the data for instance).

+## Header row of [target_file]

+FID, PolygonID, PointID, longitude, latitude

+FID - From the original file, replicated so that in later usage it can be merged with the source file Polygon ID - So that we know which rows pertain to which polygon Point ID - Orders the polygon longitude, latitude - Coordinates for that specific point

+## Warning and Future Updates

+This was developed quickly to solve a specific problem.
+I may spend more time on improvements (for instance detecting which column has the Multipolygon field, or allowing the user to specify which columns should be